dreamking60/d3-start-to-finish-leanpub/manuscript/12 Architecture for Interactive Charts.md

 The layout function `layout` calls `.map` on the array of data and returns an object containing `x`, `y` and `r` for each array element.

-You don’t **have** to use layout functions but for more complex visualizations they can make your code easier to understand and maintain.
+You don’t **have** to use layout functions but for more complex visualisations they can make your code easier to understand and maintain.

 D3 also provides a number of layout functions but it adds geometric information directly on each array element.
 The approach in this section creates a new array and doesn’t change (or mutate) the original array.
 This is more in keeping with modern JavaScript practice.